norswap/autumn/doc/B6-parser-visitors-walkers.md

 # B6.
 Visiting Parsers & Walking The Parser Graph

-Parser visitors are an example of [the visitor pattern] and allows you to create new behaviour specialized per-parser — just as though you were able to add new abstract methods to [`Parser`] and the implementation thereof for all existing parser classes.
+Parser visitors are an example of [the visitor pattern] and allow you to create new behaviour specialized per-parser — just as though you were able to add new abstract methods to [`Parser`] and the implementation thereof for all existing parser classes.